 Tulare Joint Union High School District through the in-depth process described above, analyzed a variety of quantitative and qualitative data sources to determine the needs of our Low Income (LI), English Language Learners (ELL), and Foster Youth (FY).
-The information collected through the needs assessment process, as well as input from our stakeholders, resulted in the actions included in our LCAP.
+The information collected through the needs assessment process, as well as input from our Educational Partners, resulted in the actions included in our LCAP.
 These actions address the barriers faced by our unduplicated students and provide the necessary supports/scaffolding for our students to be able to achieve academic success.
-These actions include providing academic supports for our students focused on improving English and mathematic skills, as well as access to honors/AP courses, and Career Technical Education courses.
-Continue with ELD Coaches at each of the 3 comprehensive sites to provide professional development and services targeted at supporting English Learners in their acquisition of the English Language.
+These actions include providing academic supports for our students focused on improving English and mathematic skills, as well as access to honors/AP courses, and Career Technical Education courses (LCAP G2 A1).
+Continue with ELD Coaches at each of the 3 comprehensive sites to provide professional development and services targeted at supporting English Learners in their acquisition of the English Language (LCAP G2 A2).
 Additionally, the actions in the LCAP focus on creating an environment on our campuses where our unduplicated students and families feel welcomed, valued, safe and engaged.
 These actions include providing support for our families on how to access the various resources available to their students.
 These resources include socioemotional support provided through our counselors, psychologists and social workers.
 Other counseling and support services are also provided through our LVNs and Safe Student Intervention Program coaches.
 Based on our suspension data, specific counseling services focused on drugs and alcohol are also a need for our unduplicated students and are available on site.
 Data shows that although our EL student CAASPP scores declined, students passing core classes at semester has gone up, EL students participating in CTE programs has gone up, and EL student graduation rates have increased.
-Through these actions, The district calculated that there is a Carryover requirement in the amount of \$2,789,135 for 21-22.
-These Carryover funds will be utilized to provide Actions and services that increase or improve services for Unduplicated Pupils and contribute toward meeting the increased or improved service requirement (MPP) in the 2022-23 LCAP.
+Through these actions, the district calculated that there is a carryover requirement in the amount of \$3,738,169.82 for 22-23.
+These carryover funds will be utilized to provide Actions and services that increase or improve services for Unduplicated Pupils and contribute toward meeting the increased or improved service requirement (MPP) in the 2023-2024 LCAP.
 TJUHSD is meeting and exceeding the requirements to increase or improve services by the Minimum Proportionality Requirement (MPP).